 This means that you will not be able to reach down to apply your pants, socks and shoes.
 You will also not be able to bend over to pick up objects from the floor.
-In order for you to do these tasks without help from someone else, we advise that you purchase the adaptive equipment before your surgery.
-Use of this equipment is also described below.
+If you have no one to help you, you may want to buy some of the equipment described below before your surgery.

 Reacher: A reacher is used to retrieve objects from the floor, high shelves or to reach items nearby while you are sitting in a chair.
 It can also be used for pulling on pants.

 Dressing stick: A dressing stick is used to apply pants, skirts or other lower extremity clothing without having to bend over to get them over your feet.
 It can also be used to remove socks.

 Sock Aid: A sock aid is used to apply socks or stockings without having to bend over or cross your legs.

 Long Handle Shoe Horn: A long handle shoe horn is used to slip on your shoes without having to bend over or cross your legs.
 If you wear tied shoes you may want to buy elastic shoelaces so your shoes can remain tied at all times and still allow you to slip them onto your feet.

 Long Handle BathSponge: A long handle bath sponge is used to wash your legs and feet so you do not have to bend forward at your hips.